thoang21/RVRCommitmentProject/README.md

 The code in the main.js file is set up to demonstrate three functions that run on the Sphero RVR.
 Each function runs a single stage.

-- Stage one: drive forward two floor tiles (160 cm) using a PID algorithm at a heading of 90 degrees.
+- Stage one: drive forward two VEX field tiles (120 cm) using a PID algorithm at a heading of 90 degrees.
 Note: This uses the y-coordinate of the robot as the setpoint.

 - Stage two - make a 90 degree turn using Weinberg's hacky method that also happens to work really well.

-- Stage three - drive forward one grid squares on the floor at a heading of 90 degrees.
+- Stage three - drive forward one tile on the floor at a heading of 90 degrees.
 Note: this stage uses the x-coordinate of the robot as the setpoint.

 Take a look at the code to get an idea of how each one works.

-Your task is to plan a fourteen stage path on the floor of the IDEA center using a series of commands like these.
+Your task is to plan a fourteen stage path on the VEX field using a series of commands like these.

 One catch is that each of you must contribute three stages yourself as commits to this repository on a branch that you create yourself.
 You need to submit pull requests and deal with any conflicts in merging the code with the master branch.